Nikon D800: Image quality

 At the time of its release, the Nikon D800 became the Dxomark image sensor leader, replacing the Nikon D4 in the top position.

 D800E

 The D800E is a specialized version which uses a new optical anti-aliasing filter with no low-pass filter effect (no blurring) to obtain the sharpest images possible.
 Nikon claims that possible aliasing effects (moiré) can be lessened by software-processing in camera or external programs like Nikon's Capture NX2.

 Reviewers have pointed out that although increased moiré is difficult to remove in post-processing, it is relatively easy to combat while photo-taking (such as by changing the angle, aperture or position).
-Furthermore, moire is rarely found in photos (besides man-made, repeated patterns such as in architecture or textiles).
+Furthermore, moiré is rarely found in photos (besides man-made, repeated patterns such as in architecture or textiles).
 The lack of low-pass filter brings about a small improvement in optical resolution in the 800E, especially in portraits with larger apertures, where diffraction is not an issue.
 Even minimal diffraction negates the advantage of the 800E.